C-Brown/C-Brown.github.io/_posts/2019-03-02-MSF-Analysis-2.md

 0000004F  51                push ecx
 00000050  FC                cld
 ```
-the xchg instruction moves our return value from open to the ebx register -- our file descriptor.\
+The xchg instruction moves our return value from open to the EBX register -- our file descriptor.

 It seems our instructions at the called location are off by a bit.
 Let's open up gdb to see if we can get the proper instructions so we are walking through the right steps..
-Lets disassemble the shellcode portion so we can find the proper address..
+Let's disassemble the shellcode portion so we can find the proper address..
 ```nasm
 gdb-peda$ disas
 Dump of assembler code for function code: